NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 The ``multi_stereo`` program takes as input a set of images and cameras, runs pairwise stereo between each image/camera and the next one in the list, filters the produced points clouds, fuses them, and creates a mesh.
+The input cameras are found using structure-from-motion.

 For the moment this program is very tied to ``rig_calibrator`` (:numref:`rig_calibrator`).
 It will become more generic and versatile